An Exploration of Baroque Art, Architecture & Sculpture

 Baroque art Victory of Saint James of Compostela over the Saracens at the Battle of Clavigo by Franz Anton Maulbertsch

-Legends, you have gone through a whole baroque period from different regions concerning their architecture, art and sculptures.
+Legends, you have gone through a whole Baroque period from different regions concerning their architecture, art, and sculptures.
 I am so impressed by your dedication to reading about such a historical period, so I have decided to put a few more things for you.
-It is necessary to introduce you the famous paintings to polish your skills in the Baroque period.
+It is necessary to introduce you to the famous Baroque paintings to polish your skills about the period.
 Let’s start.

 1. Saint Jerome by Annibale Carracci.

-Jerome was one of the four fathers of the western church.
-He was much favored in the baroque period when the counter-reformation was at its peak as he was the reminder of the prominent role of regret as a good Christian.
+Jerome was one of the four fathers of the Western Church.
+He was much favored in the Baroque period when the counter-reformation was at its peak as he was the reminder of the prominent role of regret as a good Christian.
 In the painting, he beats his chest while looking through his sorrowful and merciful eyes at Christ’s crucifixion.
 One of his hands holds a book, kneeling on the rocky background and foreground.
+The painting portrays a realistic attention to the aged saint’s physical traits due to his frequent fasting as rendered by the vegetation in the background, which makes it one of the kinds of art.

-The baroque art closely mirrors the stylist phase achieved by the three Carracci as their joint effort on a friezelike fresco, dated 1584.
+This Baroque painting closely mirrors the stylist phase achieved by the three Carracci as their joint effort on a friezelike fresco with Stories of Jason in the Palazzo Fava, Bologna, dated 1584.

-Saint Jerome in the Wilderness by Italian Baroque Artist Annibale Carracci
+Baroque Painting Saint Jerome in the Wilderness Annibale Carracci

 2. The Martyrdom of Saint Ursula by Caravaggio.

-This baroque art represents the unconventional iconographical formula of the presence of Saint Ursula.
+This Baroque art represents the unconventional iconographical formula of the presence of Saint Ursula.
 According to the Golden Legend, Ursula’s father promised a pagan prince of Britain to let him have Ursula.
 She secured permission to delay the event for a while and gathered around ten maidens as companions, each attended by a thousand virgins.
-In the ten ships, she was sailing down to the pilgrimage to Rome, but on return to her journey, they sailed down the Rhine, which killed all the ten thousand.
+In the ten ships, she sailed down to the pilgrimage to Rome; however, on their return, all of them were slaughtered.
 When the king of Britain asked Ursula to marry her, she refused, resulting in slewing her with an arrow.
+Hence, the slaying of Saint Ursula fits completely in the unconventional iconographical formula.

 Baroque art The Martyrdom of Saint Ursula by Caravaggio